hakonhagland/perl-math-gsl/developer/wiki/Upgrade.md

 simply look at the files currently in the `MANIFEST` file and deduce what the new names will be.

-### Update .tavis.yml
+### Update actions.yml

-- First, update the GSL_CURRENT item in `global:` under the `env:` list to reflect the new version of GSL.
+- First, add the new version of GSL to the `gsl` matrix array in the `build-gsl` job.

-- Add the previous (i.e., the current before we did this upgrade) to the head of the `matrix:` list under the `env:` list.
 - Consider removing unsupported GSL versions from the end of the list.
 - Consider adding new versions of `perl` to the front of the `perl:` list.
 - Consider deleting deprecated versions of `perl` from the end of the `perl:` list.

 ### Update Ver2Func.pm

-This is the main part of the upgrading work, and it can be time consuming depending on the number of new features that has been added.
+This is the main part of the upgrading work, and it can be time-consuming depending on the number of new features that has been added.

 First, add a new hash entry to the end of the `@ver2func` array.